UnitTesters/UnitTesters.com/content/blog/munit/Unit-Testing-DataWeave-JSON-output.md

 author = "Manik Magar"
 categories = ["MUnit"]
 date = "2016-09-27T14:20:20-04:00"
 description = "Often we generate JSON using DataWeave.
-Let's test our script." featured = "" featuredalt = "" featuredpath = ""
+What about testing it?" featured = "" featuredalt = "" featuredpath = ""